Shelf0/ETL_Project/README.md

 # Project_2
 Second Coding Project

+Buit a database that contains information on different countries including the capitals as well as the average exports of each country

 EXTRACT:

 I first extracted data on how much each country has exported (in USD) by searching the internet.
 I came across a wikipedia page that listed those things out and I copied